-Pineapples can live for seven years and yield fruits 1-3 times during their lifespan.
-But how many years do Pineapples take to grow and bear fruits?
+Pineapples can live for 7 years and yield fruits 1-3 times during their lifespan.
+But have you wondered how long does it take to grow a Pineapple?

 Table of Contents Show

-Pineapple or Ananas comosus is a biennial or perennial plant that perverse a lifespan of two years or more.
+Pineapple or Ananas comosus is a biennial or perennial plant with a lifespan of 2 years or more.

-Pineapples are neither pines nor apples, but it’s fascinating that it has conjunctively received the name as they closely resemble pine cones in form but belong to the plant family Bromeliaceae.
+They are neither pines nor apples, but it’s fascinating that they resemble pine cones in form but belong to the plant family Bromeliaceae.

 1. Vegetative Phase

-This phase starts from planting to the flowering or setting of inflorescence on the plant.
+This stage starts from planting to the flowering or setting of inflorescence on the plant.

-Generally, it takes about 6 to 8 months for a Pineapple plant to complete its vegetative phase and enter the fruiting stage.
+Generally, it takes about 6-8 months for a Pineapple plant to complete its vegetative phase and enter the fruiting stage.

 2. Fruiting Phase